Prepare & Share @ CTS

 - This will allow your group to share favorite recipes, feedback, and plans for the next week’s swaps.

 - Items should be appropriate for lunch or dinner, unless otherwise agreed upon by all group members.
 (If the group wants to change it up, consider doing one week of baked goods or healthy snacks!)

-- If a group would like nutritional insight or help with recipe ideas, please let Karen and Ashley know.
-They’re happy to share information and help brainstorm!
+- If a group would like nutritional insight or help with recipe ideas, please let us know.
+We are happy to share information and help brainstorm!